Fluent Bit: Official Manual

 kube.var.log.containers.apache-logs-annotated_default_apache-aeeccc7a9f00f6e4e066aeff0434cf80621215071f1b20a51e8340aa7c35eac6.log

-Kubernetes Filter do not care from where the logs comes from, but it cares about the absolute name of the monitored file, because that information contains the pod name and namespace name that are used to retrieve associated metadata to the running Pod from the Kubernetes Master/API Server.
+Kubernetes filter doesn't care from where the logs comes from, but it cares about the absolute name of the monitored file.
+That information contains the pod name and namespace name that are used to retrieve associated metadata to the running pod from the Kubernetes Master/API Server.

-If you have large pod specifications (can be caused by large numbers of environment variables, etc.), be sure to increase the Buffer_Size parameter of the kubernetes filter.
+If you have large pod specifications, which can be caused by large numbers of environment variables, increase the Buffer_Size parameter of the Kubernetes filter.
 If object sizes exceed this buffer, some metadata will fail to be injected to the logs.

 kube.var.log.containers.apache-logs-annotated_default_apache-aeeccc7a9f00f6e4e066aeff0434cf80621215071f1b20a51e8340aa7c35eac6.log